EPFL-ENAC/eesd-mmsdb/README.md

 make install
 ```

-Then, edit the `.env` file in the root directory of the repository with the following content (most field must be left empty for local deployment):
+Then, edit the `.env` file in the root directory of the repository with the following content (most fields must be left empty for local deployment):

 ```env
 PATH_PREFIX=